Lucas-Cox-CART/JurassicParkGame/Codename Holly-Escape from Isla Nublar/Arena Script.md

 Henry: "(2) Still not a fan of my methods?
 (3) Heh, well, I hope you'll change your tune soon.
 You have a long road ahead of you, and I hope I can make it up to you.
 (4) After all, you are the key component to my plan..."

 *Henry closes the hatch once again, walking away slowly.
-Holly whips around, letting her tail hit the wall as she turns.
+Holly sits for a moment, wondering what he has in store for her.
 The player is told to sleep once again, and Holly lies down to rest.*

 # 7 MONTHS PASS